 1924 – 1929

-In the second half of the 1920s, the coat of arms became oval, green, and acquired a light outline.
-Simultaneously, the designers created a large white letter “W,” which in the future received the status of the cult symbol of SV Werder Bremen.
+In the second half of the 1920s, the coat of arms became oval and green, with a light outline.
+Simultaneously, the designers created a large white letter “W,” which later became the cult symbol of SV Werder Bremen.

 1929 – 1976

-Small metamorphoses took place: the oval turned into a rhombus with rounded corners, and the thin light line turned into a two-color edging consisting of three stripes.
+Small metamorphoses took place: the oval became a rhombus with rounded corners, and the thin, light line became a two-color edging with three stripes.
 The “W” in the center of the geometric shape has become thinner, so it doesn’t take up much space.

 1976 – 1977

-In the mid-1970s, the coat of arms of Bremen’s city was used as a logo, which was approved by Napoleon Bonaparte.
-The heraldic shield’s figured key is an attribute of one of the twelve apostles – Simon Petrus.
-To associate the state symbol with the football club, the designers placed the word “Werder” on the shield’s top.
+In the mid-1970s, the coat of arms of Bremen was used as a logo, which Napoleon Bonaparte had approved.
+The heraldic shield’s figured key is an attribute of one of the twelve apostles, Simon Petrus.
+To associate the state symbol with the football club, the designers placed the word “Werder” at the top of the shield.

 1977 – 1981